twandylue/My-K6-Playground/README.md

 ### ConstantPods

-Similar with the content above in ConstantEnvs.
+Similar to the content above in ConstantEnvs.
 Except the results will be written into different files baed on Rate.

 #### Calculation rule